remedyhealth/contentpull/tutorials/Intro.md

 ### Quick Start

 **content-pull** was meant to be extended into your DAL.
-Consider the following example
+Consider the following example:

 ```javascript
 const Contentpull = require('content-pull');